Plexus-Notes/draft-js-autocomplete/README.md

 You first need to define an autocomplete object like the example below :

 ```
-const hashtag = {
+const concept = {
-  // The prefix to match to enable this
+  // This no longer has any meaning--should be set to the empty string just to be safe.
-  prefix: '#',
+  prefix: '',
   // Entity type to be created when an item is selected
-  type: 'HASHTAG',
+  type: 'CONCEPT',
   // Mutability of the entity
   mutability: 'IMMUTABLE',
-  // Callback called when prefix match.
-Need to return an array of items you want to display
+  // Callback called when prefix match, returning an array of possible suggestions
   onMatch: (text) => hashtags.filter(hashtag => hashtag.indexOf(text) !== -1),
   // The entity component
   component: ({ children }) => (<span className="Hashtag">{children}</span>),
-  // The items list component to use
+  // The items (ie suggestions) list component to use that show up in the suggestions menu
   listComponent: ({ children }) => (<ul className="HashtagList">{children}</ul>),
-  // The item component to use
+  // The item component to use (for individual suggestions in the menu)
   itemComponent: ({ item, onClick }) => (<li onClick={onClick}>{item}</li>),
   // Callback to format the item as it will be displayed into entity
-  format: (item) => `#${item}`
+  format: (item) => `${item}`
 };
 ```